Ashley Madison Hackers To Name And Shame!

 It isn’t the first time that Ashley Madison has made the front pages.
-Just last year we told you about the thousands of fake profiles that were said to be littering the website.
+Last year we heard that thousands of fake profiles were said to be littering the website.

 This all came about when a Brazilian immigrant filed a lawsuit to try and get money out of the company.
 She was “seeking $20 million for “unjust enrichment” at her expense, plus another $1 million for punitive and general damages”.